 It is important not to admit to liability or fault.
 Often drivers that think they are at fault in an accident will try to settle the claim without even bringing the insurance firms into it in an effort to prevent rate increases.
 It’s ideal to always get a police record and work through your insurance to be able to protect yourself from future liability.

-Your agreement with your insurer can frequently require you to get your repair work done at certain approved stores, and also to accept used or refurbished components when they’re available.
+Your agreement with your insurer can frequently require you to get your repair work done at certain approved stores, and also to accept used or refurbished components when they’re available with a Richmond Personal Injury Lawyer.
 These requirements are perfectly legal and you need to stick to them if you want your prices to be covered.
 However, this doesn’t mean that you must accept any components offered up by the store – you still have the right to inspect and insist on good quality components, whether they are rebuilt or refurbished.

 Your insurance company is under no obligation to accept your quote if it’s higher than the one supplied by the insurance company, but often they’ll take it into account when calculating compensation.